Beating binary powering for polynomial matrices: Polynomial C-finite sequences

 Now the leading coefficient of the recurrence is $(k + 1)(k + 2) \neq 0$, so we can easily unroll it after determining the first two terms, by computing them via binary powering of the corresponding companion matrix mod~$x^2$.
 Having computed $v_N(x)$, it remains to find $u_N(x) = v_N(x-1)$.
 Note that expanding the polynomial results in an $O(\timepm{N})$ algorithm.
 However, recall from (\ref{eq:rec_singularec}) that we only need to compute $c_{N,N}$ and $c_{N,2N}$, or, in other words, the coefficients of $x^N$ and $x^{2N}$ in $v_N(x-1)$.
 For any $i$ it holds that

 and the sum is finite because $v_N(x)$ is a polynomial.
 Clearly, it can be computed in complexity $O(N)$ for any $i$.

 Generally speaking, an issue with unrolling the recurrence for $(c_{n,k})_{k \geq 0}$ occurs if the roots of the leading polynomial are positive integers that depend on $n$.
-Let $S$ be the set of these roots.
-Note that the size of $S$ is independent of $n$ and $S$ can be non-empty only if the ODE for $u_n(x)$ is singular at 0 (that is, if $q_\ell(x)$ in (\ref{eq:dfin}) vanishes at $0$).
-In this case, one can always define $v_n(x) = u_n(x+c)$ for $c \in \K$ a non-singular point of the ODE ($q_\ell(c) \neq 0$).
+Indeed, roots that are nonintegral clearly do not cause any problems in the unrolling step and if a root is independent of $n$ then we may just compute more initial terms while the complexity of this step stays bounded by $O(\log N)$.
+Let $S$ be the set of the problematic roots.
+Note that the size of $S$ is independent of $n$ since $S$ is a subset of the roots of the leading polynomial $p_s(n,x)$ in \eqref{eq:recuN} and $\deg_x p_s(n,x)$ is bounded independently of $n$ by \cref{thm:Ln}.
+Moreover, $S$ can be nonempty only if the LDE for $u_n(x)$ is singular at 0 (that is, if $q_\ell(x) = q_\ell(n,x)$ in (\ref{eq:dfin}) vanishes at $x=0$).
+In this case, one can always define $v_n(x) = u_n(x+c)$ for $c \in \K$ a nonsingular point of the LDE ($q_\ell(n,c) \neq 0$).
 Then the coefficients $d_{n,k}$ of $v_n(x)$ can be computed from $O(1)$ initial conditions via unrolling a recurrence.
 Using the formula (\ref{eq:dntocn}) (with $-c$ instead $-1$) and the fact that $v_n(x)$ is a polynomial, one can compute the coefficients $c_{N,i}$ for $i \in S$.
-With these, it is then possible to unroll the recurrence for $(c_{N,k})_{k \geq 0}$ and find $u_N(x)$ in complexity $O(N)$.
+It is then possible to unroll the recurrence for $(c_{N,k})_{k \geq 0}$ and find $u_N(x)$ in complexity~$O(N)$.